Or in my case, it would be spending money.

 1. Flowers: Rainforest Alliance roses are currently $13.99 for 2 dozen.
 I purchased some to make into a bouquet for the kid to use to ask a girl to HoCo.

 2. Sheet cake: Who doesn’t need a half-sheet cake large enough to feed 50 people for fall events… or to eat at home with the kids?
-I’ll be picking up a couple next week for our school’s fall festival.
+I’ll be picking up a couple next week to donate to our school’s fall festival.
 At 18.99 each, I can afford two.